 If members of staff passed their driving test before 1 January 1997, they can drive a minibus that is not being used for hire or reward as these licences automatically include category D1 (101) (not for hire or reward) entitlement.

-If members of staff passed their driving test on or after 1 January 1997, they may drive a minibus that is not being used for hire or reward if the following conditions are met:
+If members of staff passed their driving test on or after 1 January 1997, they may still drive a minibus that is not being used for hire or reward but only if the following conditions are met:

 • the driver is over 21 years old and has held a category B licence for at least 2 years;